Joey Potter: Season 6

 Joey and Pacey share a kiss at his apartment during a party.
 After being locked overnight in a K-Mart together, they discuss their past and current relationship.
 How they feel uncomfortable talking about sex with each other or how they never discuss their past and how the fact they never had closure impacts them.
 In an intimate moment Joey shaves his beard.
 When they go to sleep she tells him a fantasy she had when she was a teenager.
 In the fantasy they would be castaways in an idyllic island, living their love away from everyone.
 They share a bittersweet kiss after her confession.
 Each admits that they miss the other.

 However, when Eddie returns from California, Joey ends things with Pacey and reunites with him.
 Soon, she realizes things are not working with Eddie and the best thing for her is to spend sometime alone thinking about her life.

 Joey returns to Capeside and is delighted to read Dawson's new screenplay.
 She visits the Leery house and reignites her friendship with Dawson.
-After a great day together, she is devastated at Paceys revelation of losing Dawson's money.
+After a great day together, she is devastated at Pacey's revelation of losing Dawson's money.
 She tries to keep them calm, but they explode at each other again, reigniting their years-old feud and leaving all three alone and devastated once again.

 Joey takes it upon herself to pick up a devastated and despondent Dawson and manages to gather enough hands and equipment for him to begin production.
 When Pacey tries to use her as an in-between to give him money, Joey refuses to get in the middle again.
 She spends her last night in Capeside with Dawson, before finally flying to Paris.
 Before leaving she secretly schemes to get Pacey and Dawson together, hoping her absence will help them to finally repair their friendship without her in the middle.